 - Corian counter tops

 - Butcher block counter tops

 - Tile with grout lines

 - Cabinet inlays

 - Table tops

-So, if you have a tile, formica, or laminate counters and want them to look beautiful….do this update.
+So, if you have any of the above counters and want them to look beautiful….do this update.
 You will be so incredibly happy with the finished look.
-This isn’t paint, it is minerals.
+This isn’t a regular paint, it is minerals.
 Very thin consistency, almost like water.
 For those of you who are thinking that you’re not very creative, you really don’t have to be.
 What is so great is if you make a mistake, you can roll on the primer again and start over.
 Now I did a different technique, I blended the colors together and added acrylic metallic paint and glitter.
 For those who are afraid to try my technique, you don’t have to do the same.
 Just follow the instructions inside the box.